 UMTV: Church Photos of a Lifetime

-John C. Goodwin has been an active United Methodist both personally and professionally.
-His life was changed when he attended the March on Washington in 1963 and for 50 years, he's used the power of photography to bring human struggles into focus.
+United Methodist John C. Goodwin literally had a life-changing experience when he attended the March on Washington in 1963.
+For the five decades since then, he's used the power of photography to bring human struggles into focus.

 (Madison, New Jersey)

 John C. Goodwin: "There are a lot of people who take wonderful art photographs and they see photography as really the art medium.
 And that really wasn't my perspective.
 My perspective was that I could use it as a means to promote social change."

 Like many great artists, you may know John C. Goodwin's work though you might not recognize him on the street.

 John C. Goodwin: "I keep one ear open as to what's going on.
 But I would grieve over something or celebrate something on my own time, not taking photographs."

 Goodwin's art is capturing a story and the passion of the participants in a single image.
 This talent served Goodwin well during his twenty years as a staff photographer for the United Methodist General Board of Global Ministries and his more recent work as a freelance photographer.